maxhaesslein/simple-ai-blocker/readme.txt

 == Changelog ==

 = 0.1.1 =
-* blocking now defaults to inactive
+* blocking now defaults to 'inactive'
 * after plugin activation, a admin notice with a link to the settings page is shown
-* option to delete all plugin data deactivation
+* option to delete all plugin data on deactivation
 * bug fixes and enhancements

 = 0.1.0 =